 When they do speak, they are frequently asking questions to draw out the knowledge and opinions of their coworkers.
 When you allow yourself to listen, you often hear what is not being said.
 Excellent communicators use this information in order to read between the spoken lines to understand the whole context of the other person and their thoughts and needs.

 Focus on Understanding the Other Person's Motives

-When someone else is speaking, communicators will not be preparing their responses.
+When someone else is speaking, great communicators do not spend the time preparing their responses.
 Instead, they ask questions for clarification and to make certain that they thoroughly understand what the other person is communicating, focusing their mind on listening and understanding.

 If you find yourself (and that little voice in your head) arguing, prepping your response, or refuting what your colleague is saying, you are not focused on thoroughly understanding her communication.
 You have stopped listening and have refocused the discussion on your needs.